SEO Tips for Restaurant Websites

 SEO best practices that restaurants can use to boost their local rankings online

-What are 5 tips for restaurants to rank higher in searches in 2019?
+What are 5 tips for restaurants to rank higher in local searches?

 Have a mobile-friendly website.